Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/fru/02_usurper_of_frost.en.md

 ---
 layout: default
 title: 2.
-Usurper of Frost v3.2
+Usurper of Frost
 parent: Lv 100.
-FRU (WIP)
+FRU
 nav_order: 2
 has_children: false
 has_toc: false
 permalink: /ultimates/fru/02_usurper_of_frost/
 ---

-# Usurper of Frost v3.2
+# Usurper of Frost

-This is version 3.2, that's based off the Google Doc with three options for Light Rampant.
+This is version 3.3, that's based off the Google Doc with three options for Light Rampant.

 - [**Changelog**](#changelog)